North East Ohio Hammered Dulcimer Weekend (2020)

 - Able to read and/or play by ear efficiently

 - Has more varied choices in adding accompaniments to melodies

 - Consciously applies dynamics for musicality

-- Has facility with hammer technique including rolls, and/or dampers, etc.
+- Has facility with hammer technique, ready to work on rolls, and/or dampers, etc.

 - Has more advanced arrangement techniques

 - Experience with improvising rhythmically, melodically, and harmonically within a tune

 Our 4th Annual festival will be taught by Karen Ashbrook, Mark Alan Wade, & Tina Bergmann.

 ||Mark is a former National Dulcimer Champion with half a dozen students who have also won the National Championship.
 Mark has a degree in Music Education and taught public school music for several years before going back to graduate school for his terminal degree in music.
 Having taught all grade levels, from kindergarten to graduate school, Mark is experienced and trained specifically in accommodating ALL different learning styles and modalities and will work tirelessly to customize this session for his students.